My name is Christopher Bonanos, and I wrote INSTANT: THE STORY OF POLAROID.

-I have written for other outlets now and then, including The New York Times and Slate.
-I also spent a year aboard Dadwagon, a dad-blogging site that continues to run, very well, in the hands of my co-founders.
+I have written for other outlets as well, including The New York Times and Slate.
+I also spent a year aboard Dadwagon, a dad-blogging site that continues to run in the hands of my co-founders.

 My first Polaroid camera was a Model 900, purchased in a secondhand-book store and antiques shop in Cranbury, New Jersey, around 1982.
 (It cost me $3, negotiated down from $5.)
-Even then, it was a weird old half-obsolete thing, requiring Polaroid roll film, which by then was growing difficult to find.
+Even then, the camera was a weird old half-obsolete thing, requiring Polaroid roll film, which by then was growing difficult to find.
 I used it until the film went out of production in 1992.
 Since then, I have owned many (too many) Polaroid cameras, some as objects and some as working tools.
-These days, I shoot mostly Fuji packfilm in a Model 180, and Impossible Project film in an SLR 680.
+These days, I shoot mostly Polaroid Originals film in an SLR 680 and, on occasion, my dwindling stash of Fuji pack film in a Model 180.

-Today, I live in New York City with an amazing, excellent wife.
-We have a sweet, brilliant little boy who appears in hundreds of Polaroid photos.
+I live in New York City with an amazing, excellent wife.
+We have a kid, and he appears in hundreds of Polaroid photos.

 LEGALITIES